 Over the past decade, food has been putting Tijuana on the map.
 They now have an established gastro district that extends from downtown to Zona Río on Avenida Sonora in the Chapultepec area.

 Tijuana is home to several craft breweries.
 We visited Norte Brewing Co.
 While not the easiest place to find, located on the 5th floor of the Foreign Club parking garage on 4th Ave between Revolution and Constitution, the brew and the views are worth it.

 A former strip joint, Norte has stayed true to its roots with beer names such as Escort Blonde Ale, Sugar Daddy Chocolate Oatmeal Stout, and Cougar Amber Ale.
 They even kept the pole in the center of the room.
 We were there in the afternoon so the place was rather sedate but perhaps that is not the case when in full swing (pun intended).

-This modern complex brings together, fine and performance art, cultural exhibits, education, botanical gardens and even an IMAX Theatre.
-With several galleries under one roof and a theatre, there are typically multiple events occurring at any given time.
+This modern complex brings together, fine and performance art, cultural exhibits, education, botanical gardens, and even an IMAX Theatre.
+With several galleries under one roof and a theatre, Tijuana Cultural Center (CECUT) typically has multiple events occurring at any given time.

 When we visited, there was a ceramics exhibit in the main gallery and one of the small spaces had the works of an Iranian artist.

 If you find you need to stretch your legs during a ballet or need some fresh air, step out to the botanical gardens.
 Here you will find florae and faunas common to the area and replicas of ancient Mayan artifacts.
 Be sure to look for the pond with the turtles.